pmc-community/jekyll-site-template/doc-contents/integrations/algolia.md

 To use Algolia search integration it is needed to:
 1. create the Algolia search app and (if allowed by your plan) the crawler
 2. (if applicable) modify the crawler using the crawler script we provide.
 Test your crawler
-3. apply mimimum index configuration with the configuration we provide for custom indexes
+3. apply minimum index configuration with the configuration we provide for custom indexes
 4. if you already have content published, force full re-build of the site by removing `doc-raw-contents` folder. `Be aware that it may take a while, depending on how much content you already have`.
 This will create the records in the index.
 5. create the search UI experience. `You may need to consult Algolia documentation at this point!`
 6. deploy the site